-How to Manage your Anxiety while Traveling?
+How to Manage Your Anxiety while Traveling?

 Be prepared.

-When knitting travel plans, make sure to put some effort into planning and preparing how you are going to deal with your symptoms.
+When knitting travel plans, make sure to put some effort into planning and preparing how you will deal with your symptoms.
 The anticipation of uneasy travel will only trigger more anxiety and stress about your trip.
 Be prepared to face your panic attacks by having a set of coping skills ready beforehand.
 For instance, deep breathing techniques, meditation, and visualization may help you get through the journey.

 Go with your travel buddy.

 Most people with anxiety and panic disorder have one or more loved ones that they feel safe and comfortable with.
 If it’s possible, try to enlist a trusted family member or friend to travel with you.
 However, make sure that the companion is aware of your anxiety and fears.
-They may help you in coping with your symptoms and boost your sense of security while travelling.
+They may help you in coping with your symptoms and boost your sense of security while traveling.
 For many, just having that one person is all that they need to have a relaxing trip.

 Let go of your intuition.